KTRB

 KTRB (860 AM) is a commercial radio station in San Francisco, California.
 The station has a talk radio format, airing programming from the Salem Radio Network, using the slogan "860 AM The Answer."
 KTRB is owned by Salem Media Group, through licensee New Inspiration Broadcasting Company, Inc.; Salem uses "The Answer" as a brand for most of its talk stations.

-The station features nationally syndicated programming, including Salem hosts Hugh Hewitt, Mike Gallagher, Dennis Prager, and Sebastain Gorka.
+The station features nationally syndicated programming, including Salem hosts Hugh Hewitt, Mike Gallagher, Dennis Prager, and Sebastian Gorka.

 History

 KTRB signed on the air on June 18, 1933, licensed to Modesto, California.
 Its owner, Pappas Telecasting, obtained permission from the Federal Communications Commission (FCC) to move the station to the larger, more lucrative San Francisco media market.
 To replace the loss of the station in Modesto, Pappas Telecasting established KMPH on 840 AM in Modesto.
 In order to serve the Bay Area with a usable signal, but protect other stations on the frequency, a new transmitter site was constructed in Sunol, California which pointed its signal west over the Bay Area.
 This site is situated directly south of Livermore.
 During transmission testing in the Bay Area, KTRB began airing a classic rock music format on February 1, 2007.